Dark matter: Weakly Interacting Massive Particles

-Undiscovered ultralight particles
+Axions

 Axions are hypothetical elementary particles originally theorized in 1978 independently by Frank Wilczek and Steven Weinberg as the Goldstone boson of Peccei–Quinn theory, which had been proposed in 1977 to solve the strong CP problem in quantum chromodynamics (QCD).
 QCD effects produce an effective periodic potential in which the axion field moves.
 Expanding the potential about one of its minima, one finds that the product of the axion mass with the axion decay constant is determined by the topological susceptibility of the QCD vacuum.
 An axion with mass that is much less than 60 keV/c^{2} is long-lived and weakly interacting: a perfect dark matter candidate.

 The oscillations of the axion field about the minimum of the effective potential, the so-called misalignment mechanism, generate a cosmological population of cold axions with an abundance depending on the mass of the axion.
 With a mass above 5 μeV/c^{2} (×10^−11 times the electron mass) axions could account for dark matter, and thus be both a dark-matter candidate and a solution to the strong CP problem.
 If inflation occurs at a low scale and lasts sufficiently long, the axion mass can be as low as 1 peV/c^{2}.